ZENLabCode/CalciumImaging/Yan Y. 2026 Temporal drift of sleep-wake representations in hypothalamic neuronal ensembles/ReadMe.txt

 ### Running the extra analysis
 - Now run the second part of the analysis to prepare the plots.
 - Some plots can be run via the GUI (Analysis 1, Analysis 2)
-- Most plots must be run via a more specific script "Session_Analysis_v2".
+- Most plots must be run via a more specific script, "Session_Analysis_v2".
 Before opening the script, first close the GUI and use the "clear" command in MATLAB.

 1. **Load the Output File**
    - Open MATLAB.
    - Load the output file from the path you set:
-   - This `.mat` file contains calcium event information detected across different sleep states of 6 Vgat mouse.
+   - This `.mat` file contains calcium event information detected across different sleep states of each mouse.

 2. **Analyze the Output**
    - Navigate to the following script: